mrkkrp/markkarpov.com/tutorial/exceptions.md

 side-effect.

-In the volatile, mutable world of imperative programming, it is just too dangerous to allow interruption at arbitrary moment in time.
+In the volatile, mutable world of imperative programming, it is just too dangerous to allow interruption at an arbitrary moment in time.
 In contrast to that, there is absolutely no danger in terminating evaluation of pure code, because it does not perform any mutations or side-effects.
 That means that all pure code works fine with fully-asynchronous exceptions without change.
 We should note that this model also has higher modularity because the target thread does not need to do anything in order to be able to receive asynchronous exceptions.

 Speaking of semantics of values being evaluated in the presence of asynchronous exceptions, we can say that since the exceptions can strike at